bLacKr0sE17/AML2025_unified_model_group9/exploratory_models/README.md

-# Exploratory / discarded models
+# Exploratory Models

-This directory contains exploratory and discarded model variants tested during development of the unified tabular model.
+This folder contains intermediate and exploratory model variants that were tested during development but not selected as the final submission.

-These models are **not** used for the final Kaggle submission.
+These include:
+- alternative weighting strategies
+- different random seeds
+- dataset-only baselines
+- class-balanced variants
+- ablation experiments

-They are kept for transparency and analysis.
+They are kept for transparency and reproducibility.
+The final selected model is documented in `/final_model/`.